Intercultural Pedagogy Grant (IPG)

 2024 IPG Training

 The training program is comprised of both synchronous and asynchronous components.
-There are five Brightspace training modules accompanied by one pre-program meeting (20-30 minutes) and four, 90-minute virtual workshops hosted on Zoom.
-The entirety of the intercultural training program takes place remotely through Brightspace modules and Zoom webinars.
+There are five Brightspace training modules accompanied by one 30-minute workshop and four 90-minute workshops hosted on Zoom.
+The entirety of the intercultural training program takes place remotely through Brightspace modules and Zoom.
 In the Fall, IPG workshops will be held each week on Wednesdays or Thursdays, beginning in October.
 (Each workshop is offered twice to accomodate schedules.)
-Prior to the start of the training program, each participant must complete the Welcome module tasks on Brightspace.
-Each asynchronous training module in Brightspace is followed by an accompanying 90-minute, synchronous Zoom Workshop; therefore, it is necessary that module work be completed prior to attending workshops (e.g., Module1 completed prior to Workshop1).
+After meeting for Workshop 1 (individually scheduled), each participant must complete the Welcome module tasks on Brightspace and continue on through Module 1 and Module 2.
+With the exception of Workshop 1 (meeting held prior to beginning Brightspace module work), each asynchronous training module in Brightspace is followed by an accompanying 90-minute, synchronous Zoom Workshop; therefore, it is necessary that module work be completed prior to attending workshops (e.g., Module 2 completed prior to Workshop 2).

 The workshops have been designed to build expertise in curriculum design, embedding intercultural competence, facilitating intercultural learning in both in-person and virtual contexts, and to provide training on Assessment of Departmental Study Abroad Program, specifically, the BEVI and GEL Index Survey.
 Live attendance is expected for program workshops.

-Currently, all faculty- and staff-led study abroad (FLSA) programs at Purdue must follow Assessment of Departmental Study Abroad Program guidelines, which include implementation of the Beliefs, Events, and Values Inventory (BEVI) with student participants.
-Following the conclusion of each program, leaders must submit a report using the Gloabl Engaged Learning (GEL) Index Survey.
+Currently, all faculty- and staff-led study abroad (FLSA) programs at Purdue must follow the guidelines for the Study Abroad Assessment Initiative, which include implementation of the Beliefs, Events, and Values Inventory (BEVI) with student participants.
+As part of a Study Abroad Proposal, all leaders will submit the Gloabl Engaged Learning (GEL) Index Survey.
+CILMAR will provide support in completing both components of the Study Abroad Assessment Initiative.
+This initiative will be discussed as part of the IPG training.

 Completion Requirements